This article contains major MCU spoilers

 2023’s The Marvels, featuring Brie Larson reprising her role as Carol Danvers aka Captain Marvel, also co-stars Teyonah Parris as Monica Rambeau (introduced in WandaVision), and Iman Vellani as Kamala Khan (introduced in Ms. Marvel).
 Loki villain He Who Remains (Jonathan Majors) will also pop up again in Ant-Man and the Wasp: Quantumania as an even more villainous multiverse Variant called Kang the Conqueror.
 Fans who missed the beginning of these journeys on Disney+ may end up being a little confused!

-With that in mind, we’re putting together a
+With that in mind, we’ve put together a

-team list of all the major Phase 4 characters to date, and we’ll be updating it regularly.
+team list of all the major Phase Four characters..
 It’s our hope that this can fill in some blanks for anyone who has skipped a few movies or shows but who still wants to keep up with the sprawling MCU landscape.
 Now, notice we said “major” characters back there?
-There have been plenty of other characters in Phase 4 that are not listed here yet (and there are even more who haven’t made their debut) but these are the ones that it feels like we should definitely be keeping an eye on in terms of future appearances!
+There have been plenty of other characters in Phase Four that are not listed here yet, but these are the ones that it feels like we should definitely be keeping an eye on in terms of future appearances!

 Along the way, we met Yelena Belova (Florence Pugh), who once posed as Natasha’s sister when they were working undercover in America as kids.
 They were both trained in the Red Room, but Yelena had continued working for the Russians after Natasha defected.
 Yelena’s mind was being controlled by the leader of the Red Room programme, Dreykov, but she managed to finally escape his grasp and met up with Natasha while she was on the run.
 Amidst the destruction of the Red Room, the two mended their bridges, so Yelena was upset and angry when she found out that Natasha had died soon after.
 When she was told that Clint Barton aka Hawkeye was the one responsible for Natasha’s death, Yelena picked up an offer to assassinate him in Marvel’s Hawkeye, but the truth eventually emerged and she let him go.